 ^{}I reserve the right to make changes in grade calculation policies at my discretion

-The grades you receive on your assignments, quizzes, homework, digital work, , papers, and exams are indicators of your progress toward mastering the course objectives.
 Student grades will be posted in the Blackboard gradebook.
 It is each student's responsibility to continually monitor academic progress posted in each student's grade book on Blackboard.